Quantum Theory and Local Hidden Variable Theory: General Features and Tests for EPR Steering: Tests for EPR Steering in Bipartite Systems

-In addition, since the mean values of various observables are involved in the tests for showing the state is not Category 2, we can use Eqs. (\ref {Eq.MeanValueSingleMeastQThyLHVT}) and (\ref{Eq.MeanValueJointMeastsQThyLHVT} ) to replace LHVT theory expressions by quantum theory expressions at suitable stages in the derivations - both when a sub-system $B$ LHS $ \widehat{\rho }^{B}(c,\lambda )$ occurs or when we wish to evaluate the mean value of a sub-system $A$ observable $\Omega _{A}$ allowing for all values of the hidden variables $\lambda $.
-However, there will be situations for Category 2 states where we need to consider the mean value of a sub-system $ A $ observable $\Omega _{A}$ when the hidden variables have particular values.
-In this case some general properties of classical probabilities $ P(\alpha |\Omega _{A},c,\lambda )$ are useful.
-One is that the mean of the square of a real observable is never less than the square of the mean for the observable.
+In addition, since the mean values of various observables are involved in the tests for showing the state is not Category 2, we can use Eqs. (\ref{Eq.MeanValueSingleMeastQThyLHVT}) and (\ref{Eq.MeanValueJointMeastsQThyLHVT}) for overall system mean values to replace LHVT theory expressions by quantum theory expressions at suitable stages in the derivations - both when a sub-system $B$ LHS $\widehat{\rho}^{B}(c,\lambda)$ occurs or when we wish to evaluate the mean value of a sub-system $A$ observable $\Omega_{A}$ allowing for all values of the hidden variables $\lambda$.
+However, there will be situations for Category 2 states where we need to consider the mean value of a sub-system $A$ observable $\Omega_{A}$ when the hidden variables have particular values.
+In this case some general properties of classical probabilities $P(\alpha|\Omega_{A},c,\lambda)$ are useful.
+These are not dependent on $P(\alpha|\Omega_{A},c,\lambda)$ being obtained from a hidden state density operator $\widehat{\rho}^{A}(c,\lambda)$.
+One is that the mean of the square of a real observable is never less than the square of the mean for the observable, that is

-Another is a Cauchy inequality
+Another, is a Cauchy inequality